MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 # Receive all channel messages with RSC

-The resource-specific consent (RSC) permissions model, originally developed for Teams Graph APIs, is extended to bot scenarios.
+The resource-specific consent (RSC) permissions model was developed for Teams Graph APIs.
+It is now extended to bot scenarios.

-Using RSC, you can now request team owners to consent for a bot to receive user messages across standard channels in a team without being @mentioned.
+Using RSC, you can request team owners for consent for the bot to receive user messages across standard channels in a team without being @mentioned.
 This capability is enabled by specifying the `ChannelMessage.Read.Group` permission in the manifest of an RSC enabled Teams app.
-After configuration, team owners can grant consent during the app installation process.
+After configuration, team owners can grant consent during the app installation.

 For more information about enabling RSC for your app, see [resource-specific consent in Teams](/microsoftteams/platform/graph-api/rsc/resource-specific-consent#update-your-teams-app-manifest).